Cara-Jo/cojorado/_posts/articles/2015-01-13-get-involved-with-girl-develop-it-in-2015.md

 #### New classes
 Our classes are designed to break down what can seem like a daunting topic - to it's fundamentals.
 Classes are typically 8 hours and are taught over a weekend.

-To start we want to offer some new classes like Python, Ruby, Android, iOs, Java, UX, and more.
+To start, we want to offer some new classes like Python, Ruby, Android, iOs, Java, UX, and more.

 #### New Workshops
-Workshops are a great opportunity for our members to get their hands dirty with a new topic without committing to a whole class.
+Workshops are a great opportunity for our members to get their hands dirty with a new topic without committing to the whole class.
 These topics are usually taught in 2-3 hours on a weekday.
 We want to offer a huge (seriously huge) range of new workshops this year.

 Just to start we're going to offer workshops like Sketch 3, Photoshop, Agile/Scrum, Behavioral Science, WordPress, FTP & GitHub Pages, Bootstrap, LESS, SASS, Sublime, Command Line, Docker and more.